 Because money laundering activities can wreak havoc on the global financial system, financial institutions and other companies must comply with a variety of laws designed to detect and prevent those activities.
 To ensure compliance with these laws, financial institution directors and officers need the advice of experienced counsel to identify best practices and to develop effective strategies for risk reduction.
 We offer advice and guidance on compliance with anti-money laundering, Bank Secrecy Act, and Office of Foreign Assets Control requirements, and defend institutions regarding actions brought by bank regulators, FinCEN, and OFAC.

 Our attorneys have represented corporations and individuals in price-fixing and bid-rigging investigations conducted by the Department of Justice ("DOJ"), including major investigations into alleged cartels in the HFCS and citric acid industries.
 We also have the experience to handle the civil class actions that frequently arise from such investigations.

 Financial & Securities Fraud

-Our Firm has handled a variety of fraud investigations conducted by the DOJ and the Securities Exchange Commission (SEC), with unique experience representing financial institutions and their officers and directors in regulatory, securities, and other transactional matters.
-We deal regularly with the DOJ and the SEC, as well as bank regulators such as the FDIC, the OCC, the Federal Reserve, FINRA and SIGTARP.
+Our Firm has handled a variety of fraud investigations conducted by the DOJ and the Securities Exchange Commission ("SEC"), with unique experience representing financial institutions and their officers and directors in regulatory, securities, and other transactional matters.
+We deal regularly with the DOJ and the SEC, as well as bank regulators such as the FDIC, the OCC, Federal Reserve, FINRA, and SIGTARP.